Mooncake

 - Python 3.10, virtual environment is recommended.

-- CUDA 12.1 and above, including NVIDIA GPUDirect Storage Support, if the package is build with
+- CUDA 12.1 and above, including NVIDIA GPUDirect Storage Support, if the package is built with

-The most simple way to use Mooncake Transfer Engine is using pip
+The simplest way to use Mooncake Transfer Engine is using pip:

 Mooncake supports Docker-based deployment, see Build Guide in detail.